CMSgov/cms-ars-3.1-moderate-aws-foundations-cis-overlay/README.md

 For further information, please contact The MITRE Corporation, Contracts Management Office, 7515 Colshire Drive, McLean, VA  22102-7539, (703) 983-6000.

 ### NOTICE

-DISA STIGs are published by DISA IASE, see: https://iase.disa.mil/Pages/privacy_policy.aspx
+CIS Benchmarks are published by the Center for Internet Security (CIS), see: https://www.cisecurity.org/.